Middlesex County Possession of Prohibited Weapons and Devices Attorneys

 - Therefore capable of breaching or penetrating body armor.

-Possession of dum-dum or body armor-penetrating bullets is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison.
+Possession of dum-dum or body armor-penetrating bullets is a fourth degree crime, punishable by a sentence to serve up to 18 months in New Jersey State Prison and a maximum fine of $10,000.

-Contact our Essex County NJ Possession of Prohibited Weapons Lawyers Today
+Contact our Essex County Possession of Prohibited Weapons Lawyers Today